 Comstock Announces Full Year 2022 Results

-/EIN News/ -- VIRGINIA CITY, Nev., March 16, 2023 (GLOBE NEWSWIRE) -- Comstock Inc. (NYSE: LODE) (“Comstock” and the “Company”), an innovator of technologies that enable systemic decarbonization, today announced its full year 2022 results, summary of achievements completed in 2022, and our 2023 business outlook.
+VIRGINIA CITY, Nev., March 16, 2023 (GLOBE NEWSWIRE) -- Comstock Inc. LODE ("Comstock" and the "Company"), an innovator of technologies that enable systemic decarbonization, today announced its full year 2022 results, summary of achievements completed in 2022, and our 2023 business outlook.

 "During 2022, we integrated our acquisitions, achieved extraordinary technological breakthroughs, advanced each business, and monetized non-strategic assets," said Corrado De Gasperis, Comstock's executive chairman and chief executive officer.